hpk42/muacrypt/doc/cmdline.rst

-      make-header        print autocrypt header for an emailadr. export-public-key  print public key of own or peer account. export-secret-key  print secret key of own autocrypt account.
+      make-header        print autocrypt header for an emailadr. export-public-key  print public key of own or peer account. export-secret-key  print secret key of own autocrypt account. bot-reply          reply to stdin mail as a bot.

 For getting started we only need a few commands, first of all we will initialize our Autocrypt account.
 By default Autocrypt only creates and modifies files and state